How do I record with 8ball?

 Start by creating an account at samsungvr.com.
 Use the creators portal for uploading content.

 Go to the Samsung VR Creators Portal and select “Upload Video”.
 Choose your video mode (monoscopic, stereo up/down, or stereo side by side.
 The following is very important.
-For audio, you need to choose “Binaural” - Binaural represents any type of binaural, including 8ball Omni Binaural.
+Click on “Add location, camera, and stereoscopic details…” Under audio settings, you need to choose “Binaural” - Binaural represents any type of binaural, including 8ball Omni Binaural.
 Do not select “Quadraphonic” - the audio will not render correctly.

 Samsung will process the video and when its finished you will be able to play back 360 video with head-trackable spatial audio through Samsung Gear VR.

-How do you convert 8ball into ambisonic work-flows and do you get elevation information after conversion?
+How do I convert 8ball into ambisonic work-flows and do you get elevation information after conversion?

 How do I create a spatial audio mix with other pre-recorded audio in the post production process and combine that with 8ball content?

-We are also in the process of developing our H360 spatial audio plugin for Pro Tools and other DAWs.
-The H360 platform uses our own custom HRTFs and is designed to allow you to layer an omni binaural spatial audio mix on top of an omni binaural 8ball recording, and deliver a final mix output into 4 stereo tracks that can be rendered by all of our playback solutions including Unity, our web player, and Samsung Gear VR.
+Use our H360 Earth and Sky spatial audio AAX and VST plugins to spatialize anything not recorded by 8ball, and merge those elements seamlessly with 8ball recorded content.
+The H360 platform uses our own custom HRTFs and is designed to allow you to layer an omni binaural spatial audio mix on top of an omni binaural 8ball recording, delivering a final mix output into 4 stereo tracks or one 8 channel track that can be rendered by all of our playback solutions including Unity, H360 web player, and Samsung Gear VR.
 Because we are pre-processing all of the spatial information through our HRTFs, you are guaranteed that the mix you created in your DAW will sound exactly the same when it’s played back though our web player, Unity, or Samsung Gear VR.
 This is a huge advantage for controlling the sonic delivery in your content.
-We will keep you updated as soon as we have an Alpha version of our plugin available for testing.